How to Wash a Quilt Properly: Quick and Easy Guide

 ‘How to Wash a Quilt’: A Step by Step Process

-5. Squeeze the Quilt Gently: Close the tap and gently squeeze the quilt of any excess water to avoid stains.
+- Squeeze the Quilt Gently: Close the tap and gently squeeze the quilt of any excess water to avoid blemishes.
 Do not wring out the quilt!

-6. Dry the Quilt: Place the heavy quilt between several dry, thick towels, then press them together, ensuring they’re completely flat on the ground of a clean room.
-Ensure the room is adequately ventilated to speed up the drying process.
+- Dry the Quilt: Place the heavy quilt between several dry, thick towels, then press them together, ensuring they’re completely flat on the ground of a clean room.
+Make sure that the room is adequately ventilated to speed up the drying process.

 NOTE: You can use an empty bathtub or large water basin instead of a laundry sink.